danpgomez/qa-git-workshop/README.md

-# qa-git-workshop
+# QA Git Workshop

-A hands-on workshop to learn Git
+A hands-on workshop to learn Git.